Diversity and Equality

 • Misleading advertising/publicity

-• Disruptive behaviour in an examination
+• Disruptive behaviour in an exam

 • Plagiarism of any nature by students